 Healthy snack ideas

-- Toasted muffin with a scrape of honey or fruit spread.
+- Toasted muffin with butter.

 - Microwaved pappadums.

 - Crispbreads with a low fat topping or plain biscuits.